It Began with Ocean Plastic Pollution

 Children's Clean Ocean Summit at the UN

 But we felt it wasn't enough, so we organized the Children’s Clean Ocean Summit at the United Nations in Vienna (titled The Last Whale) so they could decide for themselves what must be done and share their perspectives with the world.
 They were joined on June 22nd, 2018, by hundreds of children representing dozens of cultures, in alliance with each other and the UN in taking a firm stand against ocean pollution.
-The children also installed their sculpture at the UN for the week that included World Environment Day and World Oceans Day to fulfill its purpose.
+The children also installed their sculpture at the UN for the week that included World Environment Day and World Oceans Day to fulfil its purpose.
+See photos

 And their voices echoed across the world